 We use some of our PE & Sport Grant to fund our pupils' swimming lessons.
 Living by the sea, we realise it is an important skill for pupils to be able to swim confidently and independently, and many parents also recognise this by taking their children for swimming lessons outside of school time.

 We do not have a pool, so we take our Year 6 children to the local leisure centre for a block of 10 swimming lessons during the first 2 terms of the year.
 We have found this to be the most efficient and productive way for them to experience this important learning.
 The table below shows the impact of lessons on their ability.

-In the two academic years, swimming lessons took place following COVID-19 guidelines.
-Due to the pandemic, some pupils did not take part in all sessions.
+In the previous three academic years, swimming lessons took place following COVID-19 guidelines.

 Meeting national curriculum requirements for swimming and water safety